shridharmohite47/playbook_ec2_with_nginx_static_website/README.md

-# playbook_ec2_with_nginx_static_website
+# ec2_provision_with_nginx_static_webhosting
-ansible playbook for launching ec2 instance and hosting static website using nginx
+Ansible playbook with creation of ec2 instance and installing nginx(and static web hosting using nginx)